 In your next conversation today, try the thread-pulling technique.
 When someone tells you something, identify at least two threads and pick the one that genuinely interests you most.
 Notice how the conversation flows differently when you follow your curiosity instead of searching for the "right" thing to say.

 Once you're comfortable, take it to the next level: use your new conversation skills to invite someone to hang out and turn a good conversation into an actual friendship.
+These same techniques also work brilliantly when speaking up at work.
+Browse more conversation skills guides.

 Frequently Asked Questions